 Throughout our work on the Laura Hawkins house, we’ve weeded through much misguided advice and agendas and have become sufficiently schooled on the value of integrity.
 At the very least, we’ve learned some of what it constitutes and what it does not...

-THIS IS NOT INTEGRITY
+THIS IS INTEGRITY | THIS IS NOT INTEGRITY |

+Putting the construction of the property back to its initial and intended state.
 This means the Laura Hawkins house should be removed of later addition asbestos-cement shingles, casted slurry, or aluminum siding.
-It also should have its dentils or other original features replaced if they were removed to accommodate the above added facades.
+It also should have its dentils or other original features replaced if they were removed to accommodate the above added facades. | Masking or destroying parts of the property to make it something it is not.

+Reveering interior features and doing everything in your power to retain them. | Converting interior features to accommodate certain lifestyles and in the process obliterate or destroy those things that make the house what it is.
 This means sawing into door jamb moldings to accommodate glass shelves.
 This also means tearing out fireplace mantels to sell them to the local second-hand store down the road - Yes, these things actually happened and we will discuss them in a later post.
 Meanwhile, here are photos of the dastardly fireplace mantel thefts...

 Parlor Fireplace.